Why You NEED A Bullet Journal In Your Life

 You can jot down anything and everything worth noting – ideas, to-do’s, activities and events.
 This section can be part calendar and part journal or diary.

-For this section to work the best you’ll want to be sure to check your yearly and monthly logs to be sure that you’ve included everything from your other logs.
+For this section to work the best you’ll want to check your yearly and monthly logs to be sure that you’ve included everything from them.
 Then check your log from the day before and move any items forward that need attention or add them to the future log.

 Throughout the day you want to cross off your accomplishments and add ideas and things that happened.